 • Password Contained Login Name: A user attempted to change their password to something that contains their NT login.

-• Password Contained First/Last Name: A user attempted to change their password to something that contains their first and/or last name.
+• Password Missing At Least One Number: A user attempted to change their password to something that does not contain at least number.

 • Credentials Compromised: A user attempted to change their password to something that hit on the credential combination of their username and password together.